 There are no administrative fees deducted from the grants.

 For specific criteria refer to the application form.

 If the grant is for needed equipment, the equipment purchased with the grant money belongs to the department, not the faculty member.

-Grant requests for material, equipment and supplies and funding having a direct student impact (i.e. registration fees for students attending conferences, etc.) are encouraged.
+Grant requests for projects having a direct student impact (i.e. registration fees for students attending conferences, etc.) are encouraged.